schwanbeck/YSMR/README.md

 newly generated when missing or if it cannot be loaded correctly.

 ##### BASIC RECORDING SETTINGS
-+ video extension : .wmv
-	+ When using display settings: 'select files' this specifies what file ending should be looked for in addition to the default formats .avi, .mp4, .mov.
-	File selection can also be more specific, i.e. 'nice_video.avi', which would then only select files ending in nice_video.avi.
-	+ Accepts text string.
 + pixel per micrometre : 1.41888781
 	+ The ratio between pixels and micrometres in the video file.
 	+ Accepts a floating point number.